daneroo/im-qcic/packages/deck/README.md

 ## TODO

-- add omponents from docz
+- Fix `ReferenceError: regeneratorRuntime is not defined`

 ## Usage